 - Beagles: Both Beagles and Dunkers are scenthounds.
 They are also both very playful dogs.
 Dunkers are larger than Beagles, however.
 While a Beagle may only weigh 20 to 25 pounds, Dunkers typically weigh between 25 and 39 pounds.

 - American Foxhound: The American Foxhound is another scenthound.
-Whereas Dunkers are cross-bred, American Foxhounds are a purebred dog.
+Whereas Dunkers are cross-bred, American Foxhounds are a purebred dog breed.
 American Foxhounds are larger than Dunkers.
-They are typically between 65 and 75 pounds, while a Dunker is only between 25 and 39 pounds.
+They typically weigh between 65 and 75 pounds, while a Dunker weighs between 25 and 39 pounds.
 Both dogs are very playful, affectionate, and social.

 - Basset Hound: Yet another scenthound that is similar to the Dunker is the Basset Hound.
 While Basset Hounds weigh more than Dunker dogs, they are significantly shorter.
 A Basset Hound generally weighs between 52 and 57 pounds, but they are only between 11 and 15 inches tall.
 Dunkers, on the other hand, weigh between 25 and 39 pounds and are between 19 and 22 inches tall.
 Dunker dogs are highly intelligent, while Basset Hounds are not a very intelligent or obedient dog.
 Both dogs are very affectionate and can be social.